-If you’re not sure which oils to buy these days, and which to skip, you’re definitely not alone.
-The world of cooking oils can be really confusing — with all the talk about different methods for “pressing” the oils, ideal cooking temperatures, various smoke points and so on.
-Then there’s the whole issue of whether or not certain oils are healthy or not.
+If you’re not sure which oils to buy these days and which to skip, you’re definitely not alone.
+The world of cooking oils can be really confusing — with all the talk about different methods for “pressing” the oils, ideal cooking temperatures, various smoke points and so on — and grapeseed oil doesn’t make this issue any clearer.

-One tablespoon of grapeseed oil has about: (1)
+According to the USDA, one tablespoon of grapeseed oil has about: